rsalsamendi/salsablog/index.md

 #### Con 4.
 Lots!
 Having 4 or 5 or even 10 CICD build targets is a tractable problem.
 Building across current relaeases of all 3 major compilers from day 1 is tractable.
 Trying to build for every compiler and version is not.
 The solution is to check a Dockerfile into your project.
 If you want to get super fancy, and you know I do, have your Makefiles automatically pull and switch you into the build docker.
 No more struggling with dev environment setup.
 Install make and the docker client and you're moving.

 First a simple Dockerfile.
-Use this as the input to create a docker image
+Use this as the input to create a docker image.
+Be sure to list all your build deps in the Dockerfile.
 ```
 ryan$ cat Dockerfile
 FROM ubuntu:latest